Ricardo Blas Jr.

 Ricardo Blas Jr. (born October 19, 1986) is a judoka from Guam who competed at the 2008 and 2012 Summer Olympics.
 The son of Ricardo Blas, himself a judoka and Olympic competitor, Blas Jr. began training at the age of five and eventually earned the nickname "The Little Mountain" due to his weight.
 He entered the heavyweight event at the 2008 Games on a wild card selection as the Oceania bronze medalist, losing all his bouts in both the main and repechage stages of the competition.
 He participated again at the 2012 edition and was eliminated in the second round of the tournament.
-At 218 kg, he is the heaviest competitor at the modern Olympic Games.
+At 218 kg, he is the heaviest person to have competed at the modern Olympic Games.

 Early life

 Blas was born on October 19, 1986, the son of Ricardo Blas.
 The elder Blas was a judoka who competed for Guam at the 1988 Summer Olympics in Seoul, placing joint-19th in the men's heavyweight competition, after losing his only bout.
 Following in the footsteps of his father, who as of 2008 was serving as the president of the Guam National Olympic Committee, he began training in judo at the age of five, attended a judo college in Japan, and eventually earned the designation of being a black belt in the sport.
 He was larger than his peers as a child and eventually gained the nickname "The Little Mountain".